controlm/automation-api-community-solutions/1-general-examples/use-case-azure-smart-building/README.md

  - **Terminate HDInsight** - decommission cluster to manage costs

 ### Data
-IOT data from vehicle-mounted sensors are collected by a Telematics provider and dropped into an S3 bucket periodically.
-Control-M watches the S3 bucket for data arrival.
+IOT data from buildings is collected and dropped into a Blob container periodically.
+Control-M watches the container for data arrival.
 That event triggers the workflow you see in the architecture above.
 ### HDInsight Cluster
-The HDInsight service launches a Hadoop cluster pre-configured with the selected components/versions selected during the instantiation request.
-A bootstrap mechanism is provided to add custom components.
-This facility is used to deploy a Control-M agent to manage workflow operations that run on the HDInsight cluster.
+The HDInsight service launches a Hadoop cluster with the selected components/versions as defined in the dynamic Linked HDI service within the Azure Data Factory (ADF) pipeline.
+The Spark analytics execution is managed by ADF.
 ### Other Processing
 Data movement is performed by Control-M and its Managed File Transfer facility.
-The ML portion including creation and training of models is [available in this repo](https://github.com/werowe/preventiveMaintenanceLogitReg).
+The ML portion including the analytics is [available in this repo](https://github.com/werowe/preventiveMaintenanceLogitReg).
 Notification to interested parties is performed via text messages using Twilio.